forestgrape/coronavirus/3_medical/immuno_assyas.md

 ![Lateral Flow Device](Images/campell_lateral_flow_device.png)

+An antigen test works pretty much as shown above with the analyte being one of the SARS-CoV-2 proteins mostly the S protein.
-The device for a SARS-CoV-2 IgM and IgG antibody test has two test strips since two analytes (IgM and IgG) are tested.
-The graphics by Abdi Ghaffari, Robyn Meurant, and Ali Ardakani [todo: provide link] shows such a device:
+For antibody tests often the two classes of antibodies IgM and IgG are analyzed.
+Therefore these devices have two test strips since two analytes (IgM and IgG) are tested.
+The graphics by [Ghaffari et al](#ghaffari) shows such a device:

 ![Lateral Flow for Covid AB Test](Images/ghaffari_sero_test.png)

+## References
+### Refs Serological Tests

+#### Ghaffari
+A. Ghaffari, R. Meurant, A. Ardakani, COVID-19 serological tests: how well do they actually perform?
+Diagnostics 10 (7) (2020) 453, https://doi.org/10.3390/ diagnostics10070453.